athomaj/sightsite/_pages/how-can-i-help.md

    Social media
 </h2> Join and share

 [Stayin' Alive Long Beach's Facebook page][1].
-Use social media as a tool to share our posts and spread the word about animal rescue in Long Beach. [/ezcol_1third_end]
+Use social media as a tool to share our posts and spread the word about animal rescue in Long Beach. [/ezcol_1third_end]   [maxbutton id="2" ]

  [1]: http://www.facebook.com/StayinAliveLB